What is the purpose of the School Site Council?

 · The number of 10th grade students scoring proficient on each section of the California High School Exit Exam will increase by 5% or the percent of students scoring below proficient will decrease by 15% each year (exceeds safe harbor threshold).

 · The number of 10th grade Long-Term English Learners and Student with Disabilities passing each section of the CAHSEE will increase by 10%.

 Goal #4: College and Career Readiness

-· Increase student awareness of college and career awareness for both students and parents.
+· Increase college and career awareness for both students and parents.

 Goal #5: School Connectedness

-· Increase student involvement in school culture and community.
+· Increase student and parent involvement in school culture and community.